Mystical

 Dreaming About a Mythical Hawk: Meaning, Psychology & Symbolism

-Dreams of a mythical hawk may symbolize insight, freedom, and higher perspectives.
+Dreaming of a mythical hawk may symbolize a quest for insight, transformation, or higher perspective.

 Written by: DreamMeaning Editorial Team